hpgavin/HPGdaac/README.md

 ```
 HPGdaac <test configuration filename> <digitized data filename>
 ```
-... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the data in real time, and asks if the user is ready.
+... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the digitized data in real time, and asks if the user is ready.
 Pressing "[enter]" or "Y [enter]" initiates the test.
 Digitized data is displayed to the screen the instant it is digitized.
 When the test is complete
-**HPGdaac** writes the data to the digitized data file (a plain text file) in which the provided *digitized data file* is appended by a date-time stamp of the test.
-The user may then choose to delete or retain the data file.
+**HPGdaac** saves the digitized data to the named *digitized data file* (a plain text file) in which the provided *digitized data file* is appended by a date-time stamp of the test.
+The user may then choose to delete or retain the digitized data file.

 ### Digitized data file header and format